-The University's detailed guidance on intellectual property can be found at: https://intranet.uwe.ac.uk/sites/research-business- innovation/guides/Pages/Intellectual-Property-and-Knowledge-Transfer.aspx#part1.
-All matters around intellectual property should be determined and interpreted in light of the guidance; what follows is only an overview:
+15.1 The University's detailed policy on intellectual property can be found at: http://www1.uwe.ac.uk/aboutus/policies.aspx ('the Policy').
+All matters around intellectual property should be determined and interpreted in light of the Policy; what follows is only an overview:

 Almost all research activity will involve some form of intellectual property.
-The University strongly welcomes collaborative arrangements with partners and considers clear and documented arrangements between partners in relation to intellectual property to be a fundamental part of building, supporting and maintaining mutually beneficial collaborations.
+The University strongly welcomes collaborative arrangements with partners, and considers clear and documented arrangements between partners in relation to intellectual property to be a fundamental part of building, supporting and maintaining mutually beneficial collaborations.
 The University therefore requires all research where intellectual property is involved to be subject to adequate legal arrangements and agreements.
 Intellectual property ('IP') is the general term for intangible property rights which are a result of intellectual effort.
 IP rights ('IPR') are the legal recognition of the ownership of IP.
-In English law, IPR includes: Copyright; performance rights; database rights; patents; design rights; registered design rights; trademarks; knowhow and confidential information.
+In English law, IPR includes:

+• Copyright, performance rights, database rights, patents, design rights, registered design rights, trademarks, know-how and confidential information.

-Some of the above IPR exist as a matter of course; others, such as patents and registered design rights, must be applied for before the protection that they provide will exist.
-In relation to patent applications, it is important to recognise that premature disclosure through publications or discussions and the incorrect listing of inventors can lead to invalidity and loss of rights.
-Also, patents may be subject to a 'security notice' restricting publication of the patent application if they pertain to IP that could compromise the defence of the realm.
-Similarly, researchers may be asked to sign the Official Secrets Act.
-Advice on the protection and exploitation of IP can be obtained from the IP team in RBI (IPteam@uwe.ac.uk).
+Some of the above IPR exist as a matter of course, others, such as patents and registered design rights, must be applied for before the protection that they provide will exist.
+In relation to patent applications it is important to recognise that premature disclosure through publications or discussions and the incorrect listing of inventors can lead to invalidity and loss of rights.
+Advice on the protection and exploitation of IP can be obtained from the Technology Transfer Manager in Research, Business and Innovation ('RBI') (tech.transfer@uwe.ac.uk).